Struggling to make the ends meet every month is just so stressful and not to mention, mentally and emotionally draining.

 You just have to recognize the fact that regardless of how difficult your situation is right now, you have to power to change it.

-Here are 5 steps I took to finally stop being broke and break free from the cycle…
+Here are 5 steps I took to finally stop being poor and break free from the cycle…

 These are just some of the steps that helped alleviate my financial situation — I’m hoping it will do the same for you!